Programme of the Education Department

 How it works

-Following the adoption of the Council of Europe programme and budget by the Committee of Ministers, the Steering Committee for Educational Policy and Practice (CDPPE) prepares a two-year operational programme focusing on key educational issues that require action.
+Following the adoption of the Council of Europe programme and budget by the Committee of Ministers, the Steering Committee for Educational Policy and Practice (CDPPE) prepares an operational programme focusing on key educational issues that require action.
 Several groups of experts are designated for each project.
 These groups include government experts nominated by national authorities and independent experts selected by the Council of Europe Secretariat.

 How to get involved